Language: EN

 MSB and LSB

 In this context, “significant” is a synonym for “weight” in the number.
-The bits to the left have greater “weight” because they correspond to higher powers of 2.
+The bits further to the left have greater “weight” because they correspond to higher powers of 2.

 • MSB (Most Significant Bit): This term refers to the most significant bit in a binary number.
 The most significant bit is the first bit on the left.